thinknathan/node-image-slice/README.md

--h, --height        Height of each slice                              [number] -d, --canvasWidth   Width of canvas for final output                  [number] -g, --canvasHeight  Height of canvas for final output                 [number]
+-h, --height        Height of each slice                              [number] -d, --canvasWidth   Width of canvas for final output                  [number] -g, --canvasHeight  Height of canvas for final output                 [number] -s, --scale         Rescale the image up or down by this factor, after
+										slicing, but before canvas resize    [number] [default: 1] -c, --cubic         Uses bicubic interpolation instead of nearest neighbour if rescaling                       [boolean] [default: false]
 ```

 - If `filename` does not include an extension, `.png`, `.gif`, `.jpg` and `.jpeg` will be guessed